-THE CURRICULUM IN MILLING INDUSTRY
+CURRICULUM IN MILLING INDUSTRY

 The milling of wheat and other cereals is one of the major industries in this country and calls for men of the best training.
 While the milling of grains is probably the oldest of the mechanic arts, it is one of the last to find a place in the educational system.
-Only two colleges in the United States have curricula especially planned for students particularly interested in the milling industry.
+Kansas State College is the only college in the United States that has a curriculum especially planned for students particularly interested in the milling industry.